W. C. Fields: Personal life

-Alcohol, dogs, children, and his red bulbous nose
+Persona

 Fields's screen character often expressed a fondness for alcohol, a prominent component of the Fields legend.
 During his early career as a juggler, Fields never drank at all because he wanted to remain sober while performing.
 Eventually, the loneliness of constant travel prompted him to keep liquor in his dressing room as an inducement for fellow performers to socialize with him on the road.
 Only after he became a Follies star and abandoned juggling did Fields begin drinking regularly.
 His role in Paramount Pictures' International House (1933), as an aviator with an unquenchable taste for beer, did much to establish Fields's popular reputation as a prodigious drinker.
 Studio publicists promoted this image, as did Fields himself in press interviews.